 4. Change Your Diet

 What you eat affects your eyes.
 Spicy foods may dry them out, while some studies show that fish oil from natural sources or supplements can have the opposite effect.
-Consider adding a nutrient-dense organic greens drink to your daily nutrition regimen... especially if you have insulin sensitivity.
+Consider adding a nutrient-dense certified organic superfoods drink to your daily nutrition regimen... especially if you have insulin sensitivity.

 5. Check The Weather